 What Are The Laws of Innovation?

-So how do I use these 7 laws of innovation?
+Do I use these 7 laws of innovation?
 No single organization has it all figured out.
 By taking an honest audit of your innovation programs against the laws, you can identify the areas that work and those that don't.

-1) The Law of Leadership: Executive level support (Board, CEO and his/her direct reports) is critical for an organization that wants to have innovation at is core.
-Leadership means talking-the-talk AND walking-the-walk.
+Executive-level support (Board, CEO, and his/her direct reports) is critical for an organization that wants to have innovation at its core.
+Leadership means talking the talk AND walking the walk.
 It means committing (and protecting) resources (time, money, people, equipment) for innovation.
 How much time does the executive team as a group and individually spend working on innovation?
 Listening to status reports from others doesn’t count.

-- People: Every person feels ownership of the innovation agenda and is equipped and skilled to have impact.
+- People: Every person feels ownership of the innovation agenda and is equipped and skilled to have an impact.

-- Ideas: Ideas are actively solicited from all sources and valued and nurtured not criticized or minimized.
+- Ideas: Ideas are actively solicited from all sources and valued and nurtured, not criticized or minimized.

-- Alignment: All resources are aligned against the innovation agenda to ensure everyone is pulling the same direction.
+- Alignment: All resources are aligned against the innovation agenda to ensure everyone is pulling in the same direction.

-- Communication: Communication that is clear, honest, respectful and transparent is essential for teamwork and establishing trust within the organization.
+- Communication: Communication that is clear, honest, respectful, and transparent is essential for teamwork and establishing trust within the organization.

 To succeed at innovation, organizations need an innovation process that fits and works within their organization and culture.
 The process should cover the full innovation chain from idea capture through the last steps of execution.
 This includes establishing and tracking a set of metrics that measures the success and areas of improvement within the innovation program.

 What is a BHAG?
 A BHAG is “Big Hairy Audacious Goal”.
 It’s what leadership lays out as the innovation agenda.
-The BHAG sets a clear and compelling target, serves as unifying focal point of effort, and acts as a clear catalyst for team spirit.
+The BHAG sets a clear and compelling target, serves as a unifying focal point of effort, and acts as a clear catalyst for team spirit.
 It has a clear finish line, so the organization will know when it has achieved the goal.
 It does NOT prescribe the how.
 John F. Kennedy didn’t design the rockets that got the U.S. to the moon.
 He set the BHAG.

 The ability to execute on both the innovation agenda and the quarterly objectives of the operating business is a key skill that the organization needs to have.
 Focusing on only one area of execution leaves the other to flounder.
 Segmenting the execution roles into separate silos works against the Law of Culture.